-The Fund's financial liabilities at of the reporting date consist of accounts payable and accrued liabilities of \$510,492 and short term loan of \$300,240.
+The Fund's financial liabilities at of the reporting date consist of accounts payable and accrued liabilities of \$726,057 current portion of long term loan of \$7,007 and short term loans of \$279,198.

 The Fund expects to repay its financial liabilities in the normal course of operations and to Trust future operational and capital requirements through future operational cash flows, as well as future equity raises.